SachinManral/finTrust/CONTRIBUTING.md

 ## Ownership of Contributions

-By contributing to ClaimHeart, you confirm that:
+By contributing to finTrust, you confirm that:

 - You are authorized to submit the contribution
 - The contribution does not knowingly violate third-party rights
-- The ClaimHeart Project Team may use, modify, and maintain the contribution as part of the project
+- The finTrust Project Team may use, modify, and maintain the contribution as part of the project

 Refer to the `LICENSE` file for the governing project license terms.